By Kevin White, ACMHC

 "Recognition of our limitations affords us the opportunity to plan."

-For the man with social anxiety, the same sensation is interpreted differently.
+For a man with social anxiety, the same sensation is interpreted differently.
 He is reminded of his previous experiences in groups of strangers or aboard public transportation.
 His thoughts become self-focused, and his attention is turned inward.
 His cognitive processes cause the perpetuation of the initial anxiety.
 From there, he might begin to fear that others on the train are privately criticizing him, or that he will likely do or say something foolish to ruin the entire day for his close friends.
 He thinks, “Everyone will notice how anxious I am.
 My anxiety will annoy them, and they will think I’m an idiot.
 I’ll never be able to show my face in this group of friends again.”
 The inclination to worry or ruminate, shift attention to perceived threats, and cope by avoiding thoughts interferes with normal adaptive processes and leads to sustained thinking about danger, thus causing symptoms to persist.

 One of the primary elements of metacognition is the recognition of limitations to one’s own knowledge or ability.
 Recognition of our limitations affords us the opportunity to plan how we might go about expanding our knowledge base or extend our limited abilities.
 The process of expanding our knowledge and abilities is part of the work that Frankl and Rilke spoke of.
 By forming an accurate conceptualization of our current state, and then recognizing what we would like to achieve or be at a point in the future, we create fertile ground for growth.